-In the second quarter of 2021, we recorded an adjustment to the fair value of rental merchandise reducing the value of the acquired assets by approximately \$32.6 million with a corresponding increase to goodwill.
+In the third quarter of 2021, we recorded an adjustment to the fair value of rental merchandise increasing the value of the acquired assets by approximately \$15.5 million with a corresponding decrease to goodwill.
 The recorded adjustment was based on further assessment of the carrying value of the assets and corresponding evaluation of related (Level 2) market inputs.
-In connection with the adjustment to reduce the value of acquired rental merchandise we recorded a corresponding credit adjustment to rental merchandise depreciation of approximately \$10.9 million, representing the period from the date of acquisition through June 30, 2021.
-The credit adjustment to rental merchandise depreciation is reflected in cost of rentals and fees in our condensed consolidated statement of operations.
+In connection with the adjustment to increase the value of acquired rental merchandise we recorded a corresponding adjustment to increase rental merchandise depreciation by approximately \$9.0 million, representing the period from the date of acquisition through September 30, 2021.
+The adjustment to rental merchandise depreciation is reflected in cost of rentals and fees in our condensed consolidated statement of operations.
+We believe the fair value measurements for acquired assets and liabilities is complete as of September 30, 2021, and we do not expect any additional adjustments to the purchase price allocation within the measurement period.